 Take it from Lily Ugbaja, who initially started her blog FindingBalance.Mom “because I wanted to stay home with my son, do something I love, and still make money.”

-It took Lily two weeks to make money from the blog: “I used emails to promote my products and relevant affiliate products with tripwires and Facebook groups.
-You add lead magnets to your site so that people sign up after reading your article.
-Instead of a success page, you share a one-time offer—a low-end product at a super discounted rate, $7 in my case.
+It took Lily two weeks to make money from her blog: “I used emails to promote my products and relevant affiliate products with tripwires and Facebook groups.
+You add lead magnets to your site so people sign up after reading your article.
+Instead of a success page, you share a one-time offer—a low-end product at a super discounted rate, $7 in my case.”

-Despite the blog seeing less than 1,000 monthly page views, Lily says her first month ended with over $100 and, soon after, $100 became "a few thousand" each month.
+Despite the blog seeing less than 1,000 monthly page views, Lily says she ended her first month earning over $100, which soon became a few thousand.

 3. Write sponsored product reviews